 For my part, I recognize that we certainly have much more work to do.
 I commit to continue to work with our community partners at the Algoma Leadership Table, Sault Ste.
 Marie Police Service, Sault Area Hospital, Group Health Centre, Algoma Public Health and the Sault Ste.
 Marie and Area Drug Strategy Committee to develop the systems and supports our community needs to more effectively address our challenges.

-In closing, I want to recognize and thank all of our front line workers, in particular those who received award last night:
+In closing, I want to recognize and thank all of our front line workers, in particular those who received awards last night:

 The Extra Mile Award (Kristy Jones from Ontario Aboriginal Housing Services)